Assignment Book 2019 - 2020

 building, stay quiet and listen for

-Students are permitted to ride their bicycles to school, but not in the parking lot, on sidewalks, lawns or school grounds.
-It is recommended that bicycles be chained and locked to the bicycle rack located in the front of the building.
+Students are permitted to ride their bicycles to school, but not in the parking lot, or on school grounds.
+It is recommended that bicycles be chained and locked to the bicycle rack located in the front of the building, as the school is not responsible.

 CONDUCT AND ATTITUDE